 As well as a Bayes factor, it is usualy useful to determine what the most plausible set of population mean differences are, given your data and other constraints.

 You start with prior beleifs about the population parameter.
 Assume you can represent your prior by a normal distribution (without grave misrepresentation) and also that your data are normal.
-Once you have determined the mean and standard deviation of your prior, collected data and hence found the mean and standard deviation of your likelihood (i.e. the mean difference in your data and its standard error), use this flash program to determine the mean and standard deviation of your posterior and look at graphs of the prior, likelihood and posterior distributions.
+Once you have determined the mean and standard deviation of your prior, collected data and hence found the mean and standard deviation of your likelihood (i.e. the mean difference in your data and its standard error), use this flash program to determine the mean and standard deviation of your posterior and look at graphs of the prior, likelihood and posterior distributions (use the Flash player described above; or this ShinyApp created by Neil McLatchie).
 If your prior is quite vague, the posterior is largely determined by the data.
 Thus your new prior before looking at the next study will be a normal distribution with a mean equal to the mean of Study 1 and a standard deviation equal to the standard error of the mean from Study 1.